AmadeAli1/FileTextReader/README.md

 # FileTextReader
-A customized way to read Java/Kotlin text fileswith annotations in a simple and effective way
+A customized way to read Java/Kotlin text files with annotations in a simple and effective way

 * To download the library click on FileTextReader.jar